 Hey guys.
-Could you help me mark this Macbeth essay?Watch
+Could you help me mark this Macbeth essay?Watch this thread

 Shakespeare employs Macbeth as a construct to exemplify the attributes of a dedicated Scottish soldier, as the reader is told that he “unseamed” Macdonald “from the nave to the chaps”.
 Shakespeare’s use of violent imagery highlights that Macbeth already possessed an inherent capacity for violence from the very onset of the play, although at this point Shakespeare presents it as a positive trait which Macbeth uses as a tool to overcome the traitorous Macdonald and invading Norwegian army in order to defend his nation (Scotland).
 In addition, Shakespeare’s use of the metaphor “smok(ing) with bloody execution” to describe Macbeth’s sword presents him as heroic, as it exemplifies that Macbeth demonstrated ruthlessness to anyone who dared challenge King Duncan’s power.
 The verb “smoked” alludes to the notion that Macbeth’s sword had been used as a tool to chop off so many heads in quick succession that it began to emit smoke as a consequence of the frictional force produced by it and the heads.
 Moreover, upon murdering Macdonald, Shakespeare articulates that Macbeth “fixed his head upon battlements”.
 The “head” becomes a motif for Macbeth’s gradual moral decline as the play progresses.
 Whilst at the beginning of the play Macbeth is shown to have to be at his moral peak when he defends his King (in addition to his country and God), putting his own safety at risk in order to execute a traitor; by the end, however, he has become the “usurper's cursed head”.
 This also forms as part of a structural feature to provide the play with a circular narrative - symbolising how even the most loyal of men could become victims of their hamartia; in Macbeth's case his ambition.
 The Christian allusion to “Golgotha” implies that at the beginning of the play, both Macbeth and his accomplice Banquo are murdering in a supposed Christian manner against barbaric enemies, although Shakespeare further juxtaposes this using dark humour in the phrase “nor bade farewell to him”.
 This reinforces Macbeth’s bloodlust at the exposition and ultimately serves to foreshadow the consequences to come.